Shabibi Shah left Afghanistan almost exactly thirty years ago – in March 1983.

 In 2004 Shabibi went back to Afghanistan for a brief visit.
 She found that the culture had changed and so had she.

-Now she has decided to remain in London but like many millions of refugees around the world she still feels displaced and lives with her sense of belonging unpacked beside her.
+Now she has decided to remain in London but like many millions of refugees around the world she still feels displaced, her sense of belonging sacrificed long since.

 To purchase a copy of the book Where do I Belong? (published in a revised second edition in 2008 by Longstone Books, 33 Theatre Street, London SW11 5ND) please contact email@example.com.
 The price is £6.99.